Sancai

-Sancai (三彩 (sāncǎi, three colours)) is a versatile type of decoration on Chinese pottery using glazes or slip, predominantly in the three colours of brown (or amber), green, and a creamy off-white.
-It is particularly associated with the Tang Dynasty (618–907) and its tomb figures, appearing around 700.
+Sancai (三彩 (sāncǎi, three colours)) is a versatile type of decoration on Chinese pottery and other painted pieces using glazes or slip, predominantly in the three colours of brown (or amber), green, and a creamy off-white.
+It is particularly associated with the Tang dynasty (618–907) and its tomb figures, appearing around 700.
 Therefore, it is commonly referred to as 唐三彩 Tang Sancai in Chinese.
 Tang sancai wares were sometimes referred in China and the West as egg-and-spinach by dealers, for their use of green, yellow, and white, especially when combined with a streaked effect.